Kristene DiMarco: Music career

 Her music recording career commenced in 2008, with the album, Those Who Dream, and it was released on December 9, 2008 by Jesus Culture Music, with a re-release from Kingsway Music of the same album on July 13, 2010.
 The album was reviewed by Cross Rhythms.
 She released, Safe Place, on April 10, 2012 by Kingsway Music.
 The album was reviewed by Cross Rhythms, Indie Vision Music, Jesus Freak Hideout twice, Louder Than the Music, and New Release Tuesday.

 She has appeared on Bethel Music's album, You Make Me Brave, performing the single, "It Is Well", and this charted on the Billboard magazine song chart, Hot Christian Songs, reaching a peak of No. 27.
-In the spring of 2016, Bethel Music announced that Kristene would be joining their Collective.
+In the spring of 2016, Bethel Music announced that DiMarco would be joining their Collective.

 Personal life

 Kristene is married to Jordan DiMarco, and they have two children, daughter Lorelai Praise and son Nicodemus León.
-They reside in Redding, California.
+They reside in San Diego, California.